 Robinson Residence Dining Room, Orangeburg, SC by Allison L. Williams Hill

 Furnishings to provide support with strong back chairs serve double duty, in addition to supporting the back and neck of users.
 I liked the idea of using fountains for sound in different areas to identify spaces.My husband had glaucoma.
-I visualized strong furniture placed to support him on his circulation path, and the sounds of the fountains.
+I visualized strong furniture placed where he could use them for support on his circulation path, and the sounds of the fountains.
 The living area could have a small table water fountain that produced a calming sound of a small brook.
 The dining area could have a fountain with bells that ring when they gently collide.
 The bedroom could have a fountain that plays soothing music.

-Milled door frames look good.
-It is an appointment that unifies a home's interior.
-Signs at door frames between spaces, such as a living area and a dining room, tell users where they are.
+Milled door frames are details that unify a home's interior.
+Signs at door frames between spaces, such as a living area and a dining room, can inform users where they are.
 Both sides of the door frame in the living space can feature a small plaque, a metal letter, or Braille.
 Likewise, signage on the other side of the frame identifies the dining room.
-A unique design feature could be symbols carved in the wood to identify the space beyond.
+A unique design feature could be symbols carved in the wood to identify the space the door frame defines.

 Energy–generating crystal matrices are beautiful to look at.
 Visually challenged people will nonetheless